paulo-raca/ideas/README.md

 Tapping a FIDO key over NFC reader on the door knob or padlock would be pratical, cheap and secure (And that would fit perfectly with using a phone for authentication).

+This could be achieved nicely using FIDO2 resident keys.

 BLE would be suitable for Garage doors and cars.
 In the future, BLE direction-finding could be used to make everything even more secure (e.g., can only unlock within an specific area)

+> [CCC Digital Key](https://carconnectivity.org/digital-key/) does that, but for cars.

 # [Automatically provision Let's Encrypt SSL certificate in Python](https://github.com/paulo-raca/asgi-acme)